— Albert Einstein

 Courses offered within the Woodsville High School Social Studies curriculum help students:

-• Demonstrate and apply knowledge of major eras, themes and historical influences, and analyze how they affect community, the state, the United States and the world.
+• Demonstrate and apply knowledge of major eras, themes, and historical influences, and analyze how they affect the community, the state, the United States, and the world.
 (HISTORY)

 • Analyze how geography affects the interdependence of human societies and civilizations, and solve issues related to geography.
 (GEOGRAPHY)

 • Assess personal, national, and global economic decisions using principles of various economic and political systems.
 (ECONOMICS)

 • Use evidence from founding documents, principles, and structures of the constitutional government and political system in America to analyze relationships between citizens, governments, and politics over time.
 (CIVICS and GOVERNMENT)

 • Develop and defend positions on issues and events, using evidence from research gathered from a variety of sources.
 (APPLICATIONS OF SOCIAL STUDIES PROCESSES, KNOWLEDGE AND SKILL)

 • Develop, implement, and evaluate the civic service-learning projects based on local, national, or global issues.
 (CIVIC ENGAGEMENT)